Lionhead Rabbits – THE BUNNY BREAKTHROUGH

 MAINLY ABOUT THE MANE

-The genetic mutation that gave rise to the this breed of rabbits is a dominant gene characteristic.
+The genetic mutation that gave rise to this breed of rabbits is a dominant gene characteristic.
 In other words, if a Lion head rabbit breeds with a ‘normal ‘rabbit, the kits (offspring) will display the characteristic ‘Lionhead mane’.

 Lionhead rabbits have different mane types.
 Some rabbits have single manes i.e. only around the face and head and resemble more of a sunflower.
-Others who have double manes that are much thicker and have a long, wool skirt around their haunches and are also often seen to have too much wool with their mane extending onto their face.
-Many lionhead’s could be a mix of both to result in a rabbit breed with the perfect mane.
+Others have double manes that are much thicker and have a long, wool skirt around their haunches and are also often seen to have too much wool with their mane extending onto their face.
+Many lion-head rabbits could be a mix of both to result in a rabbit breed with the perfect mane.

 FUZZY, FURRY, AND FRIENDLY

-Usually a healthy Lionhead rabbit may weigh around 1.3-1.7 kgs (2.8 – 3.75 lb) and comes in shades of lilac, blue, sable, white, sable point, fox, squirrel, chinchilla, agouti, harlequin, frosted pearl and red.
+Usually, a healthy Lionhead rabbit may weigh around 1.3-1.7 kgs (2.8 – 3.75 lb) and comes in shades of lilac, blue, sable, white, sable point, fox, squirrel, chinchilla, agouti, harlequin, frosted pearl, and red.

-Unlike most rabbits, the lionhead rabbits have rather thick, dense wool that requires more care.
-Regular grooming sessions and checking for knots in their wool can help keep them safe, comfortable and looking their best at all times.
+Unlike most rabbits, lionhead rabbits have rather thick, dense wool that requires more care.
+Regular grooming sessions and checking for knots in their wool can help keep them safe, comfortable, and looking their best at all times.
 You could face some shedding issues along with wool block because of the long wool they own.
 To avoid the matted fur from getting out of hand it is best to brush their fur with a cat brush or other grooming tools at least twice a week.

 Do you have a Lionhead Rabbit?
-If so, please tell us about your lionhead.
-If you have a pic of your lionhead and you send us a link to the pic in the comments below, we’ll add it to this article.
+If so, please tell us about your lion head.
+If you have a pic of your lion head and you send us a link to the pic in the comments below, we’ll add it to this article.
 Thanks!

 Our son has a lionhead Sable point Doe for his 4H project rabbit.
 Does anyone else have issues with their teeth?
 We have to trim every week due to over growth.
 There is more than enough chew toys for her.
 Any help would be great.